toml-lang/toml-test/README.md

 `toml-test` described below.
 Then just execute `toml-test your-decoder` in the `toml-test` directory to run your decoder against all tests.

-To test your encoder, the instructions are the same.
-Accept the input/output is reversed, and you'll need to run `toml-test -encoder your-encoder`.
+To test your encoder, the instructions are the same, except the input/output is reversed, and you'll need to run `toml-test -encoder your-encoder`.